Acting-SENCO: Mrs W Searle

 The department is complemented by an enthusiastic and dedicated team of Higher Level Teaching Assistants who have responsibilities for developing speech and language, reading, motor skills programmes and ASDAN (an alternative curriculum programme).

-The department has a well-established team of Learning Support Assistants and two teachers from Stockport’s Learning Support Service.
+The department has a well-established team of Curriculum Support Assistants and a teacher from Stockport’s Learning Support Service.

 As far as possible, students with special educational needs are supported in mainstream, although arrangements are made for individual or small group work where this is appropriate.
 Some students are also supported 1-1.

-The school is also a designated school for students with physical disabilities and accommodates a Deaf Base and a VI Base for students with sensory impairments.
+The school is also a designated school for students with physical disabilities and this includes Hearing Impaired Provision and a VI Base for students with sensory impairments.